 Game Day Product Recommendations

-Carb Powder – ATP Pentacarb by ATP Labs
+Carb Powder (with electrolytes) – ATP Pentacarb by ATP Labs

 Whey Protein Isolate – New Zealand Whey Protein Isolate

 I hope I have shed some light on both the big and small pictures to priming the body for optimal hockey performance today and that this article helped you out.
 To wrap things up here are some takeaway points:

 • Gameday nutrition is not just about pre/during/post game strategies, you have to look at the big picture

 • Once having completed the big picture, then you can move to pre/during/post game strategies